Understanding the AI Consultant

 - Business context (e.g., "We're deciding whether to sunset this feature").

-You can type this information directly in the chat or upload documents (PDF, TXT, DOCX, JSON, MD) for the Consultant to reference.
+You can type this information directly in the chat or upload documents (PDF, TXT, DOCX, DOC, JSON, MD) for the Consultant to reference.

 Iterate Without Hesitation